 Pedro Delgado, MSc, Vice President, Institute for Healthcare Improvement (IHI), oversees IHI’s portfolio of work in three regions (Latin America, Europe, and Australasia) and the IHI Open School.
-Based in the United Kingdom, he has been a driving force in IHI’s global strategy.
+Based in the United Kingdom, he has been a driving force in IHI’s global expansion.
 From work on reducing C-sections and healthcare-acquired infections in Brazil and several Latin American countries, to improving early years education in Chile, to improving patient safety in Portugal and mental health in London, Mr. Delgado has led the key senior relationships and design and implementation of large-scale health system improvement efforts and networks globally.
 He coaches senior leaders and teams, and lectures extensively worldwide on large-scale change, patient safety, and quality improvement.
 He is an Instructor at the Harvard T.H.
-Chan School of Public Health.
-His background is rich in diversity, including a brief period as a professional football (soccer) player, roles in hospital management and large-scale improvement leadership in the UK, and experience working in mental health in Venezuela and the UK.
-He holds summa cum laude degrees in Psychology and in Global Business, is a trained Improvement Advisor, and has an MSc in Healthcare Management and Leadership.
+Chan School of Public Health and an Associate Editor of BMJ Leader.
+Prior to joining IHI in 2010, he held roles in hospital management and large-scale improvement leadership in the UK, and accumulated experience working in mental health in Venezuela and the UK.